-Review of Operations
+Review of operations

-2006/07 has been a year of considerable advancement for Optiscan's business.
+2006/07 has been a year of significant advancement for Optiscan's business.

-Optiscan's product sales increased substantially with the first full year of Pentax ISC 1000 flexible endomicroscope sales into global markets.
+Optiscan's product sales grew significantly with the first full year of Pentax ISC 1000 flexible endomicroscopes sales into global markets.
 Significant advances in training infrastructure, clinical trials and market development activities were completed in support of Pentax's released product.
 The first Optiscan FIVE 1 preclinical research instruments were also sold during the year adding to product sales growth.